Probiotics are a common supplement these days and for a good reason. But what is the best probiotic for seniors? Read on to find out.

-For a probiotic supplement to be useful it needs to have few important factors included.
+For a probiotic supplement to be useful it needs to have a few important factors included.

 Firstly, the strains of microbes used in the probiotic supplement should be well researched with known beneficial effects.
 There is no point in eating bacteria that might have no effect or the effects of which are not known very well.

-Secondly, there should be several different strains of microbes in a high quality probiotic.
-This is because probiotics often work symbiotically and having several different strains improves the likelihood of colonizing you gut with a new beneficial bacteria strain.
+Secondly, there should be several different strains of microbes in a high-quality probiotic.
+This is because probiotics often work symbiotically and having several different strains improves the likelihood of colonizing your gut with a new beneficial bacteria strain.

 Thirdly, there needs to be enough of all of the different microbes and they need to be stored in a biologically active way.
 There is no point in eating probiotic supplements that have only a little amount of the bacteria, especially if they are already dead.

 So what is the best probiotic on the market for seniors?
-Our recommendation is the Genuine Health advanced gut health probiotic.
+My recommendation is the Genuine Health advanced gut health probiotic (affiliate link):

 The amount of microbes at 50 billion CFUs is very high so you won’t be paying for filler here.
 What’s even more important is that they list the amount of each individual strain, making sure there are actually significant amounts of each microbe strain in the supplement.

-There are no commonly known allergens like eggs, milk, mustard, peanuts, seafood (fish, crustaceans, shellfish), sesame, soy, sulphites, tree nuts and wheat in the probiotic so it should be safe for most people with food allergies.
+There are no commonly known allergens like eggs, milk, mustard, peanuts, seafood (fish, crustaceans, shellfish), sesame, soy, sulfites, tree nuts, and wheat in the probiotic.
+So it should be safe for most people with food allergies.

-We hope you found our tips for the best probiotic supplements for seniors useful and if you decide to test them you will find the beneficial for your health.
-If you have any questions, don’t hesitate to ask in the comments section below.
+I hope you found my tips for the best probiotic supplements for seniors useful.
+If you decide to test them I hope you will find them beneficial for your health.
+If you have any questions, don’t hesitate to ask in the comments section below!

-Fortunately progress is being made on the research practically daily and in the future we might have things like individually tailored diets for our specific gut flora or medicines that target specific bacteria in the gut.
+Fortunately, progress is being made in the research practically daily.
+And in the future, we might have things like individually tailored diets for our specific gut flora.
+Or medicines that target specific bacteria in the gut.

-For now, eating a high quality probiotic supplement might help you improve you health but unfortunately there are no guarantees and you will have to try them yourself to find out if you find them beneficial.
+For now, eating a high-quality probiotic supplement might help you improve your health.
+Unfortunately, there are no guarantees and you will have to try them yourself to find out if you find them beneficial.

-If you are interested in strength training and health tips for seniors, please subscribe our newsletter and bookmark our site for future reference.
+If you are interested in strength training and health tips for seniors, please subscribe to my newsletter and bookmark our site for future reference.

 See you next time!